cs50puyo/cs50appuyo-website/_posts/2017-11-28-selection-results.md

 the rejection, and I added some links to courses they could follow by their own in case they cannot wait for the next version to be released.

-These are the students who were selected to the the beta version of the course CS50 AP Puyo.
-The order in which they appear is random, so it does not follow any pattern or preference:
+These are the students who were selected to take the beta version of the course CS50 AP Puyo.
+They have been listed alphabetically by their names:

+* Christian Santamaría
+* Daniel Velin
+* Dayra Yasacama
+* Edwin León
+* Naydelin Pérez
+* Sebastián Illicachi
 * Thaily Ribadeneira
-* Sebastián Illicachi
-* Brigitte Pérez
-* Edwin León
 * Yadira De La Torre
-* Christian Santamaría
-* Dayra Yasacama
-* Daniel Velin